ViragSzabo/maplewick/implementation/implementation/week10/QuickMorningSprints/README.md

 **Test:**
 * Simulate the day.

+### **Conclusion:**
+#### 🌿 Core Concepts (10/10)
+* **Composition & Integration:** Three independent systems (Garden, Grill, NuclearPowerPlant) with clear object relationships and responsibilities.
+* **Exception Handling:** A custom FUELEXCEPTION, checked for invalid states, and handled it via throws.
+* **OOP Principles:** Each subsystem (Garden, Grill, Reactor) retains its own encapsulated logic.
+The manager coordinates them without violating encapsulation.

+#### 🎨 Readability & Code Structure (10/10)
+* Code is clean, consistent, and logically grouped by function.
+Naming conventions are correct.
+* **Reusability / Extensibility:** The design allows new systems to be added easily (e.g., a WaterPurifier or SolarArray).
+Very modular.

+#### ⚙️ Realism of Simulation (10/10)
+The simulation feels coherent — the Garden produces resources, the BBQ consumes energy, and the Plant oversees safety.
+That’s creative and technically meaningful.

+#### 💡Testing Approach (9.8/10)
+* You tested the system in main() with a full workflow, which is fine for a sprint.
+Could earn a perfect score if you included explicit try-catch handling or assertions.

+**Final grade:** 🏅 9.8 / 10
+Excellent job!
+You fully demonstrated composition, error handling, and system coordination.
+The code looks ready for an exam-level submission — only micro-polish would make it textbook perfect.

 ## 🌍 Friday – Final Exam Simulation (All-in-One Integration)
 **Goal:** Full OOP system integration — event handling, interfaces, error catching, and simple file I/O.